 Single Source Attribution

-Single-source attribution is the most straightforward method of attribution.
-In this model, all credit for a conversion is given to a single touchpoint or channel.
+Single-source attribution is the most straightforward method of the attribution model, where the entirety of credit for a conversion is attributed and given to a single touchpoint or channel.

 The concept behind Single Source Attribution is that a single interaction is responsible for the final conversion, and it deserves all the credit.